Skip to content

 🚧 Beta Software

 Rolldown is currently in beta status.
 While it can already handle most production use cases, there may still be bugs and rough edges.
-Most notably, the built-in minification feature is still a work in progress.

 Installation